 🔍 Is this passage authentic?

-Yes.
-This passage is almost universally accepted by scholars as authentic and free from tampering.
-Tacitus clearly writes with hostility toward Christians, calling their beliefs a “mischievous superstition” and describing them as a “class hated for their abominations.”
-A Christian scribe would not have written such things, which rules out later Christian editing.
+The passage in Annals 15.44 is nearly universally accepted by scholars as authentic.
+Tacitus writes with clear hostility toward Christians, calling their beliefs a “mischievous superstition” and describing them as a class “hated for their abominations.”
+A later Christian scribe would likely have not have written in such terms, making interpolation highly unlikely.

 Tacitus’s account confirms several key historical facts:

-4. The movement was considered dangerous enough to warrant brutal suppression by Nero.
+- The movement was considered ‘dangerous’ enough to warrant brutal suppression by Nero.

 📚 References